-The current bottling, from fall 2013, is powerful.
+The current bottling, from fall 2015, is powerful.
 It smells incredibly grassy - one of my colleagues described it as smelling like "lawn mowers in the suburbs on a Sunday."
-The flavor has a strong bold bitterness and a big grassy flavor with notes of unripe walnut and green banana that breaks across your tongue with a wave of pepperiness, leaving it tingling for minutes afterwards.
+The flavor has a strong bold bitterness and a big grassy flavor that breaks across your tongue with a wave of pepperiness, leaving it tingling for minutes afterwards.

 Zingerman's Food Tours is visiting Tuscany in October 2016.
 Join us for a behind the scenes journey to traditional food makers like this.